PDI-DGS-Protolab/performanceFramework/README.md

 The log is a simple table that contains the sentences that tests have generated.
 The additional graph is a 2D graph where you can choose the meaning of X and Y.
 (Example: "X" can be the number of clients of a server and "Y" can be the number of transactions per second).
-* NOTE: You can download all graphs generated on PNG file and log on TXT file.
+* NOTE: You can download all graphs generated on different PNG files and log on a TXT file.

 ##How to use